Description

 'Total return is the amount of value an investor earns from a security over a specific period, typically one year, when all distributions are reinvested.
 Total return is expressed as a percentage of the amount invested.
 For example, a total return of 20% means the security increased by 20% of its original value due to a price increase, distribution of dividends (if a stock), coupons (if a bond) or capital gains (if a fund).
 Total return is a strong measure of an investment’s overall performance.'

-• Looking at the total return, or performance of 65.7% in the last 5 years of Gold-Currency Strategy II, we see it is relatively lower, thus worse in comparison to the benchmark GLD (80.9%)
+• The total return, or performance over 5 years of Gold-Currency Strategy II is 69.2%, which is smaller, thus worse compared to the benchmark GLD (84.6%) in the same period.

 CAGR: